Rupee Sheds 04 Paisa Against US Dollar - UrduPoint

 Rupee Sheds 04 Paisa Against US Dollar

-The price of the Euro decreased by Rs1.80 to close at Rs 318.
+The price of the Euro increased by Rs2.72 to close at Rs 315.

-The Japanese yen came down by 01 paisa and closed at Rs 1.95, whereas a decrease of Rs 1.67 was witnessed in the exchange rate of the British Pound, which was traded at Rs 374.12 as compared to the last day's closing of Rs 375.79.
+The Japanese yen went up by 01 paisa and closed at Rs 1.91, whereas an increase of Rs3.24 was witnessed in the exchange rate of the British Pound, which was traded at Rs 375.41 as compared to the last day's closing of Rs 372.17.

 Recent Stories